arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 - entryIds() -> Set<String>: Returns the Set<String> of all the keys in the hashMap.

-- swapEntry(String, LogEntry): Removes a LogEntry with the specified id, and replaces it with the provided entry.
+- swapEntry(String, LogEntry) -> void: Removes a LogEntry with the specified id, and replaces it with the provided entry.
 The String parameter is the specified id, and the LogEntry is the entry being swapped into the hashMap.

 - Iterator() -> Iterator<LogEntry> : Returns an iterator for the LogEntries in an arbitrary order.

 **class SortedIteratorBuilder**

 Is a builder for LogEntry iterator.
 It has an internally modifiable stream of LogEntries.
-- SortedIteratorBuilder(EntryManager, LogEntry.SORTCONFIGURATIONS): The SortedIteratorBuilder constructor.
+- SortedIteratorBuilder(EntryManager, LogEntry.SORTCONFIGURATIONS) -> void: The SortedIteratorBuilder constructor.
 It sorts the LogEntries in the given EntryManager based on the given LogEntry.SORTCONFIGURATIONS, which can be by date, duration or title.
 It throws an IllegalArgumentException if the sortconfigurations is null.

 - filterExerciseCategory(LogEntry.EXERCISECATEGORY) -> SortedIteratorBuilder: It filters the entries in the Stream based on the given exercisecategory.
 It returns itself.
 It throws an IllegalArgumentException if the LogEntry.EXERCISECATEGORY is null.